-Benefits and perquisites for executive officers include participation in the retirement plans described more fully on page 45 as well as benefits such as extended health and dental care, life insurance and disability benefits that are extended to all employees.
+Benefits and perquisites for executive officers include participation in the retirement plans described more fully on page 47, as well as benefits such as extended health and dental care, life insurance and disability benefits that are extended to all employees.
 Executive officers may also participate in the Company's Employee Share Purchase Plan, in which all employees are eligible to participate.
 The Employee Share Purchase Plan allows all employees to regularly contribute up to 15% of their base salary into an account to purchase Common Shares.
 The Company contributes into the account an amount of cash equal to one-half of the employee's cash contribution to a maximum of 5% of base salary.
 The combined funds in the account are, on a semi-monthly basis, used to purchase Common Shares on the open market.
 Since 2008, the Company has provided a single, fixed amount, taxable perquisite allowance for Canadian-based executives for financial planning, automobile, social club, health, fitness and household security in lieu of individual allowances for each perquisite.
+The Company provides individual allowances for social club, automobile and meals for Mr. Schiodtz, who is based in Chile.